cocopuff2u/MOFA_WEBSITE/docs/home.md

 3. **Contribute and Stay Informed:**
    <span class="gradient-title">MOFA</span> thrives on community contributions.
 You can help improve the tools and resources by submitting pull requests, reporting issues, or suggesting new features.

+## 🔧 Categories at <span class="gradient-title">MOFA</span>

+- **MacOS Standalone Apps:** Direct installer apps provided by Microsoft.
+These apps can be downloaded and installed directly without needing the Mac App Store.

+- **MacOS AppStore Apps:** Applications available through the macOS App Store, providing a centralized and secure way to install and manage apps.

+- **iOS AppStore Apps:** Apps available on the iOS App Store, making it easier for administrators to manage mobile device deployments.

 ## 🌐 Our Mission

 At **<span class="gradient-title">MOFA</span>**, we strive to: